 - It’s easy for the cat to learn how to get the treats from the toy feeder

-- Adjustable system adapts the feeder to release big or small kibble or treats
+- The adjustable system adapts the feeder to release big or small kibble or treats

-- Good way to make the cat work for its treats or food
+- A good way to make the cat work for its treats or food

 - It gives more activity to a lazy indoor cat